orlikoski/CyLR/README.md

 * '-\-help' — Show help message and exit.
 * '-od' — Defines the directory that the zip archive will be created in.
 Defaults to current working directory. (applies to SFTP and local storage options)
 * '-of' — Defines the name of the zip archive will be created.
 Defaults to host machine's name.
+* '-zp' — If specified, the resulting zip file will be password protected with this password.
 * SFTP Options
     * '-u' — SFTP username
     * '-p' — SFTP password
     * '-s' — SFTP Server resolvable hostname or IP address and port.
 If no port is given then 22 is used by default.
 The format is <server name>:<port>.
 Usage: -s 8.8.8.8:22"
     * '-c' — Optional argument to provide custom list of artifact files and directories (one entry per line).
 NOTE: Must use full path including drive letter on each line.
 MFT can be collected by "C:\$MFT" or "D:\$MFT" and so on.
 Usage: -c <path to config file>

 ## DEPENDENCIES